kschmidtjr1/personal_website/README.md

 # personal_website
-website to display personal projects
+This is a website to display personal projects as well as some of my class projects from university.
+Its development is currently on hold.